Teddy Hart: Early career (1995–1998)

-World Wrestling Federation/Entertainment (1998–2002)
+World Wrestling Federation (1998–2002)

 In 1998, Hart became the youngest person ever to be signed to a World Wrestling Federation developmental contract, and was sent to train with Dory Funk, Jr. at the "Funkin' Conservatory".
 However, he was later released by the WWF, due to alleged attitude problems.

-Ring of Honor and Total Nonstop Action Wrestling (2003–2004)
+Ring of Honor (2003)

 On September 20, 2003, Teddy wrestled for Ring of Honor in Philadelphia on their September event Glory by Honor II, where he defeated partner and friend, TJ Wilson.
 Backstage, however, the Special K faction confronted Hart, and mocked him for not being a good high-flying wrestler.
 On November 1, 2003, Hart competed at a Ring of Honor show in Elizabeth, New Jersey as part of a Scramble Cage match.
 After losing the match, he began to perform moonsaults and executed a shooting star press from the top of the cage rather than selling the moves he had taken.
 Hart then vomited at ringside.
 His actions attracted the ire of many wrestlers, as he endangered some wrestlers by performing moves on them which they were not anticipating.
-Hart attributes his actions to a concussion suffered during the match, and has since only wrestled at two ROH shows, At Our Best, on March 13, 2004, and "Final Battle 2009" against Jack Evans.
+Hart attributes his actions to a concussion suffered during the match, and has since only wrestled at two ROH shows, At Our Best, on March 13, 2004, and Final Battle on December 19, 2009, against Jack Evans.

+NWA Total Nonstop Action (2003–2004)

-Hart made several appearances with Total Nonstop Action Wrestling.
+Hart made several appearances with NWA Total Nonstop Action.
 In August 2003, he defeated Jonny Storm and then lost to Juventud Guerrera in the course of the Super X Cup Tournament.
 He returned in March 2004 as a member of Team Canada, and represented them as its original captain in the second America's X-Cup, where Hart defeated Mr. Águila in the first match.
 He was released from the promotion following an altercation in a restaurant with CM Punk stemming from the Elizabeth ROH show, where Sabu had to separate the two.

 Major League Wrestling (2004)

 The Hart Foundation stable would later compete in Major League Wrestling, where Hart teamed with Evans as The Hart Foundation 2.0, as well as being labeled "The New Hart Foundation".
 MLW's TV series, MLW Underground would be the first appearance for Hart, Smith, Evans and TJ Wilson on a major cable television network.

-On January 9, 2004, Hart defeated Bryan Danielson in a match billed as "Shawn Michaels' top protégé (Danielson) vs. the last student of the Hart family dungeon (Hart), playing up the Montreal screwjob and bitter real-life rivalry between Michaels and Bret Hart.
+On January 9, 2004, Hart defeated Bryan Danielson in a match billed as "Shawn Michaels' top protégé (Danielson) vs. the last student of the Hart family dungeon (Hart)”, playing up the Montreal screwjob and bitter real-life rivalry between Michaels and Bret Hart.